Code-Institute-Submissions/RHoganD-Riding-Centre_DecResub/README.md

 # Testing

 * Code Validation
-    *The Riding Centre website has been tested.
+    *The Riding Centre website has been tested with Samsung galaxy S22 ultra mobile phone.
+Also with a samsung table.
     The code has been validated via the W3C HTML Validator,  and  W3C CSS Validator.
 1 minor error was found when testing the HTML code with HTML Validation but fixed and documented below.

 * CSS Validation Image
 ![CSS valid](/asset/images/Readme-Images/Testing%20css.png)